‘Almost impossible': Inside Biden's uphill battle to win the backing of key anti-Trump Republicans

 Like others in this story, they were granted anonymity to describe private conversations.

-As of Thursday, Biden and his senior campaign advisers had not connected with Haley or members of her team about a possible endorsement, they explained.
+As of Thursday, Biden and his senior campaign advisors had not connected with Haley or members of her team about a possible endorsement, they said.
 And it was unclear if Haley has responded to any of the outreach from her past contributors.

-One adviser to a Democratic Biden donor who was aware of this outreach to Haley described the campaign to win her support for Biden as an "almost impossible task."
+One advisor to a Democratic Biden donor who was aware of this outreach to Haley described the campaign to win her support for Biden as an "almost impossible task."

 For Haley, endorsing Biden could mean sacrificing any future political prospects she has in a Republican Party that is increasingly controlled by Trump.